The Family Dynamics of Patients With Borderline Personality

-They often still nonetheless feel guilty over their poor performance in the parenting role, which agains leads them to become unstable.
+The parents often still nonetheless feel guilty over their poor performance in the parenting role, which again leads them to become unstable.
 In response, the child will start to try to "regulate" their emotions.
 If the parents get too angry, the child makes them feel guilty.
 If they start to feel too guilty, the child makes them angry!

 The spoiler role is difficult to maintain, so the child needs to continually practice it with other people.
 The usual candidates for them to practice on are lovers, spouses, and of course therapists.
 No one else will continue to put up with them.